Emergency Medical Technician

 • Effective rescue breaths: Ensure proper head tilt-chin l...read more

-Q6.
-What is the sodium level
+Q. What is the normal sodium level?

 Ans.